Puerto Jimenez, Costa Rica

-With the news of the Stahlratte delay, we discussed the options and decided to try and find a beach place on the Costa Rica side to kill a couple more days.
+With the news of the Stahlratte delay, we discussed the options and decided to try and find a beach place in Costa Rica to kill a couple more days before crossing into Panama.
 Puerto Jimenez looked interesting and a side detour seemed appropriate since we were only a couple of hours from the Panama border.

 The humidity was so thick it was hard to breathe, but we rode the bikes down to the waterfront for something to eat.
 As we sat waiting, suddenly Bas walked around the corner.
 We all burst out laughing as we keep bumping into him every place we go.
 The final drive on his 93 Guzzi had begun dripping oil a day or two before and he'd been trying to source a seal for it but had no luck so far, other than trying to ship it from Europe overnight.